 The easiest way to find a particular article in Statistics Explained is simply through a standard web search on keywords, as chances are high that the article will appear near the top of the ranking of results.
 A more focused way is to use the search function of Statistics Explained or the Eurostat main website.

 The hierarchy of statistical themes (and sub-themes) reflects the traditional logic of Eurostat’s website, where data and publications are grouped in one of nine statistical themes.
-The item 'Statistical themes' in the navigation bar in the left column in every Statistics Explained article provides access to a clickable overview of the themes and their subthemes – the expandable tree structure leads to the articles classified under those themes.
 The statistical themes are also easily found in the boxes on the main page under the title "Looking for a specific theme".

 In a similar way categories are used for grouping articles, in a less formal way; categories are not classified in a hierarchy and new categories can be created if they are useful for grouping related articles.
 Categories are listed at the bottom of every article, and they are often used to find related articles.
-The navigation bar to the left in the articles contains a link to the alphabetical list of all categories.
 The categories are also easily found by clicking on a box on the main page.